-- allow the child to speak freely; - remain calm and not overreact the pupil may stop talking if they feel they are upsetting their listener. - give reassuring nods or words of comfort 'I'm glad you told me'/'Thank you for telling me'; 'You're doing very well'; 'I believe you'; 'What happened to you is not your fault'/'This isn't your fault'; 'I'm going to do what I can to help you'; - not be afraid of silences staff must remember how hard this must be for the pupil; - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the pupil's mother think about it; (however, it is reasonable to ask questions to clarify understanding and to support a meaningful referral if that is required, e.g., 'when did this happen', 'where did this happen?') - at an appropriate time tell the pupil that in order to help them, the member of staff must pass the information on;

-- not automatically offer any physical touch as comfort.
+- allow the child to speak freely; - remain calm and not overreact the pupil may stop talking if they feel they are upsetting their listener. - give reassuring nods or words of comfort 'I'm glad you told me'/'Thank you for telling me'; 'You're doing very well'; 'I believe you'; 'What happened to you is not your fault'/'This isn't your fault'; 'I'm going to do what I can to help you'; - not be afraid of silences staff must remember how hard this must be for the pupil; - under no circumstances ask investigative questions such as how many times this has happened, whether it happens to siblings too, or what does the pupil's mother think about it; (however, it is reasonable to ask questions to clarify understanding and to support a meaningful referral if that is required, e.g., 'when did this happen', 'where did this happen?') - at an appropriate time tell the pupil that in order to help them, the member of staff must pass the information on; - not automatically offer any physical touch as comfort.
 It may be anything but comforting to a child who has been abused; - avoid admonishing the child for not disclosing earlier.
-Saying things such as 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be the staff member's way of being supportive but may be interpreted by the child to mean that they have done something wrong; - tell the pupil what will happen next; - let the pupil know that someone (either the member of staff or another named person, e.g. the DSL) will come to see them before the end of the day; - report verbally to the DSL (or headteacher if the child has made an allegation against a member of staff); - write up their conversation as soon as possible on the record of concern form Form C (Green form) and hand it to a DSL (or headteacher if the child has made an allegation against a member of staff); and - seek support if they feel distressed or need to debrief.
+Saying things such as 'I do wish you had told me about this when it started' or 'I can't believe what I'm hearing' may be the staff member's way of being supportive but may be interpreted by the child to mean that they have done something wrong; - tell the pupil what will happen next; - let the pupil know that someone (either the member of staff or another named person, e.g. the DSL) will come to see them before the end of the day; - report verbally to the DSL (or headteacher if the child has made an allegation against a member of staff); - write up their conversation as soon as possible on CPoms or on the record of concern form Form C (if the adult has no access to CPoms) and hand it to the DSL (or headteacher if the child has made an allegation against a member of staff).
+Ensure that any concerns of a this nature are also verbally shared with the DSL when using CPoms; and - seek support if they feel distressed or need to debrief.